 - Differentiated fuel taxes can stimulate a shift towards cleaner fuels such as electricity or sustainable biofuels.

 - EC, 2006.
 'Keep Europe Moving - Sustainable mobility for our continent'.
 Mid-term review of the transport White Paper, published in 2001 by the European Commission: Communication from the commission to the Council and the European Parliament of 22 June 2006.
 COM (2006) 314 final.

 - Goodwin, P., Dargay.
 J. and Hanley, M., 2004.
 Elasticities of road traffic and fuel consumption with respect to price and income: a review.
 Transport Reviews, 24(3), 275-292

 - EC, 2001.
 'European transport policy for 2010'.
 White Paper on European transport policy for 2010: time to decide.
 COM (2001) 370 final.

 - Roadmap to a Single European Transport Area – Towards a competitive and resource efficiency transport system White Paper on European transport policy.
 COM (2011) 144 final.

-The price of fuel in the EU, including the cost price, excise duty and VAT.
-Prices are in Euros per litre.
+This indicator considers the price of fuel in the EU, including cost price, excise duty and VAT.

 - ‘All petrol’ is a consumption-weighted average price of both leaded and unleaded fuel, corrected using energy-content to the equivalent amount of unleaded petrol.

-- ‘All fuel, unleaded petrol equivalent’ is a consumption-weighted average price of unleaded, leaded petrol and diesel, corrected using energy content to the equivalent amount of unleaded petrol.
+- ‘All fuel, unleaded petrol equivalent’ is a consumption-weighted average price of unleaded and leaded petrol, and diesel, corrected using the energy content of an equivalent amount of unleaded petrol.